-In planning and performing our audit, we considered Georgia Behavioral Health Services, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Georgia Behavioral Health Services, Inc.'s internal control.
-Accordingly, we do not express an opinion on the effectiveness on the Organization's internal control.
+In planning and performing our audit of the financial statements, we considered Georgia Behavioral Health Services, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Georgia Behavioral Health Services, Inc.'s internal control.
+Accordingly, we do not express an opinion on the effectiveness on the Georgia Behavioral Health Services, Inc.'s internal control.